freeCodeCamp/guide/src/pages/articles/certificates/create-a-bootstrap-row/index.md

 ---
-title: Create A Bootstrap Row
+title: Create a Bootstrap Row
 ---
 Create a div element with the class row.